skidlamer/Custom-Krunker-Client/README.md

 # Custom-Krunker-Client
 Customized Krunker Desktop Client.

-## Current Features
+## Current Features / What you can do
 - Add ability to change auto updater behavior from configs or `--update=<download|check|skip>` argument ( argument method overrides config )
 - Auto updater support with GitHub - When there is a new custom client release, auto updater automatically installs it
 - Add compatibility with custom fonts to few social and market pages ( optional )
 - Add keyboard shortcut for toggle DevTools
 - Add an button that opens `appData` directory
 - Add an button that relaunch the client
-- Add an option that always enables debug mode
+- Always enables debug mode ( optional )
-- Fix "Reset Addons" button behavior
+- Connect to the beta servers ( optional )
 - Fix splash screen font size
 - Hide ads ( not actually blocking traffic for Free KR compatibility / optional )
 - Make splash screen background and font customizable